Go make this Easy Chicken Cordon Bleu for dinner tonight! I’m not even kidding. It’s completely delicious, and the sauce is to die for!

 - 3 tablespoons all-purpose flour

-- Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices).
-Turn your oven to broil on HGIH and cook the chicken for another minute or two to brown the bread crumbs.
+Bake for 30 to 35 minutes, or until the chicken is cooked through (clear juices).
+Turn your oven to broil on HIGH and cook the chicken for another minute or two to brown the breadcrumbs.

 Adapted from Mel's Kitchen Cafe